terrastruct/d2/ci/release/README.md

 published D2 release can be rebuilt for Docker Hub without the legacy AWS builders.
-It downloads the release's exact Linux archives, builds on native GitHub-hosted amd64 and arm64 runners, verifies the images, and publishes only `terrastruct/d2:continuity-test-<workflow-run-id>`.
+It downloads the release's exact Linux archives, builds on native GitHub-hosted amd64 and arm64 runners, verifies the images, and publishes only `d2lang/d2:continuity-test-<workflow-run-id>-<attempt>` and the matching `terrastruct/d2` compatibility tag.
 It never updates a release version tag or `latest`.

 Dispatch the workflow from the protected `master` branch.
 The version input must name a published, non-draft GitHub release with both Linux archives; `v0.7.1` is the default continuity fixture.
-Delete the continuity-test tag in Docker Hub after reviewing the workflow summary and manifest.
+The workflow removes both test tags after verification.
+If Docker Hub rejects the cleanup request, the workflow emits a warning identifying the two tags to delete manually.

 The `v0.7.1` fixture embeds playwright-go v0.4702.0, whose original driver CDN no longer serves the required ZIP files.
 For that fixture only, the workflow reconstructs the same